hiimchrislim/Anaconda/README.md

 # Installation <a name="install">
   * Prerequisites
-    * First make you you have python installed. [get it here.](https://www.python.org/downloads/)
+    * First make you have python installed. [get it here.](https://www.python.org/downloads/)
     * install pygame by typing in the console `pip install pygame`

   * Then you can download our game via the following link [Link to Anaconda's zip file here.](https://github.com/ColdxBreaker/Anaconda/archive/master.zip)